lingdoc/taggedPBC/README.md

 This means that we can combine several tags (NOUN ‘noun’, PROPN ‘proper noun’, PRON ‘pronoun’) under the 'noun' class and several tags (VERB ‘verb’, AUX ‘auxiliary’) under the 'verb' class.

 An additional consideration is what relationship regarding word order we want to test.
 The end goal is to understand whether word class length has an impact on word order.
-For this we want to test the hypothesis that 'short' word classes occur before 'long' word classes, which follows from a claim by [Wasow (2002)](#6) that short string precede long strings crosslinguistically.
+For this we want to test the hypothesis that 'short' word classes occur before 'long' word classes, which follows from a claim by [Wasow (2002)](#6) that short strings precede long strings crosslinguistically.
 This means that we can concern ourselves only with the intransitive word orders: whether a language is SV (Subject Verb) or VS (Verb Subject).

 #### 2.2 Identifying word order in corpora via the N1 ratio (`analyze_taggedPBC.py`) <a name="word-order-in-corpora"></a>